6 Storylines to Expect in ‘Outlander’ Season 5, According to the Books

 It’s more likely that Murtagh would go into hiding since his face is plastered on every “Wanted” poster in town.
 This season will also probably show Jamie at odds with the government.
 Tryon’s request doesn’t sit right with the Scot because most of the Regulators are also Highlanders.

 This time period is still pre-American Revolution.
-Thanks to Claire's wisdom, Jamie knows the war doesn't end well for His Majesty’s side, so he might try to distance himself from the Crown.
+Thanks to Claire’s wisdom, Jamie knows the war doesn’t end well for His Majesty’s side, so he might try to distance himself from the Crown, but not before donning a red coat himself it would seem according to the Season 5 trailer.

 5. Young Ian